relaycorp/awala-gateway-internet/README.md

 # Relaynet-Internet Gateway

-This is the reference implementation of a Relaynet-Internet Gateway, a type of _public gateway_ whose responsibility is to connect private gateways to the Internet.
+This is the reference implementation of a Relaynet-Internet Gateway, whose responsibility is to connect private gateways to the Internet.
 Please refer to the [online documentation](https://docs.relaycorp.tech/relaynet-internet-gateway/) to learn how to operate this app.

 # Development